AKROGIS/Observer/Observer/Protocol Specification V2.md

 ### `name`
 A required string identifying the attribute.
-This will be the name of the column in an exported CSV file, or a field in an ArcGIS geodatabase.
+This will be the name of the column in an exported CSV file, or a field in an ArcGIS geo-database.
 The name must start with a letter or underscore (`_`), and be followed by zero or more letters, numbers, or underscores.
 It must be no longer than 30 characters.
 Spaces and special characters are prohibited.